 These fashionable and comical masks come from a Sydney based company specialising in fabric signage, which pivoted to making face masks in a very 2020 side hustle.
 Select from adults and kids sizes and a range of prints, from moustaches and cat snouts to unicorns, or customise your own.
 Head here to place an order, deliveries are dispatched from Sydney within 3-4 business days.

-This store with multiple locations in Sydney (The Galeries, World Square, Newtown, Chatswood and Macquarie Shopping Centre) is now selling artist-designed triple-layered cloth face masks.
+This store with multiple locations in Sydney (The Galeries, World Square, Newtown, Chatswood and Macquarie Shopping Centre) is now selling triple-layered cloth face masks with funky designs by Australian artists.
 Check them out here.
-NB: Monster Threads masks are currently sold out but you can pre-order online from the new batch due August 15.

 Grab one of these washable and reusable cotton masks in a bunch of colourful patterns, including animal prints.
 Check them out here.
 NB: there is a 14-day delay on orders.

 These masks are manufactured outside of Sydney, however they do deliver here, and we think they have a little something special about them.

 In more usual times, this small business would be busily creating and shipping costumes for school productions around the country from its Ringwood workshop.
 With costuming needs on hold, Tracey Nuthall has pivoted her business to manufacturing specialised face masks with a clear window.
 The see-through panel allows hard of hearing people to lip-read, and is also useful for speech pathologists, carers, and all sorts of people working in service roles.
 These masks are triple-layered, hand washable and come in a range of colours and prints.
 Regular masks are also available.
 Check them out here.
 NB: Costumes Without Drama currently provides next-day dispatch from Melbourne.

 This South Melbourne coffee purveyor is now selling face masks and snoods infused with copper and hemp, as well as hand sanitiser.
 Check them out here.